-Continuing the theme of finding certain things that have fictionally occurred to members of Martin Sheen and his family, today’s stage from Zubiri to Pamplona presented me with another opportunity to stake a claim to brief superiority.
+Continuing the theme of finding certain things that have fictionally occurred to Martin Sheen and members of his family, today’s stage from Zubiri to Pamplona presented me with another opportunity to stake a claim to brief superiority.

 In an attempt to inject a moment of actual drama into the story of a man walking a very long way, Martin Sheen’s character in “The Way” sits down on a bridge for a bit of a rest, only to see his rucksack then tumble into the river below, prompting a semi-alarming swim to retrieve it.